TheGraphIndia/BRB-with-The-Graph-India/README.md

 This repo is your starting point to work on The Graph during BRB.

-This repo contains step-by-step instruction on building a subgraph and using it's endpoint to showcase the data.
+This repo contains step-by-step instructions on building a subgraph and using it's endpoint to showcase the data.

 So, LFG🚀